goodpink/goodpink.github.io/index.md

 title: News
 ---

+# Ryo Yonetani, Ph.D.
+Research Associate

+Institute of Industrial Science

+The University of Tokyo

+# News
 - (July 16, 2017) Our paper on privacy-preserving visual learning has been accepted to ICCV.
 - (May 31, 2017) We will present our work on privacy-preserving visual learning at [CVPR workshop on Challenges and Opportunities for Privacy and Security](http://vision.soic.indiana.edu/bright-and-dark-workshop-2017/cvpr2017.html).
 - (December 11, 2016) Our paper has been accepted to CHI2017.